George C. Thomson: Michigan

-Later years
+Later life

 Thomson was admitted to the bar in 1913 and joined the firm of Butterfield & Keeney in Grand Rapids, Michigan.
 He remained with that firm through September 1916.

 In January 1915, Thomson married Dorothy Cummer Diggins in a ceremony in Cadillac, Michigan.
 After the wedding, they resided in Grand Rapids, Michigan.
 They had two daughters, Dorothy Anne (born c.
 1917) and Evelyn (born c.
 1918).

 In September 1916, Thomson opened his own law practice with an office in the Michigan Trust building in Grand Rapids.
 At the time of the 1920 United States census, Thomson was employed as a general practice lawyer and living in Grand Rapids, Michigan, with his wife Dorothy and their two daughters.
 He also had two servants and a nurse living with him.

 In 1927, Thomson was elected as vice president and director of the Michigan Trust Company, the oldest trust company in Michigan.
 At the time of the 1930 United States census, Thomson was employed as the vice president of a bank and was still living in Grand Rapids with his wife Dorothy and their two daughters.
 He also had a cook and a maid living with him, and his house was valued at $50,000.

 From 1933 to 1956, Thomson was the president of Michigan Trust Company.
 Thomson also served on the board of directors of Antrim Iron Co.
 In 1956, Michigan Trust Company merged with Old Kent Bank and became the Old Kent Bank & Trust Co.
 Thomson served as the chairman of the board of the new company until his retirement at the end of 1960.

 Thomson died in August 1975 in Grand Rapids.